 Beckley/Imperial Psychopharmacological Research Programme

-The Beckley-Imperial psychopharmacological research programme is a collaborative endeavour between the Beckley Foundation and scientists from Imperial College London, working at the frontiers of research into the effects of psychoactive substances on the brain.
+The Beckley-Imperial Psychopharmacological Research Programme is a collaborative endeavour between the Beckley Foundation and scientists from Imperial College London.
+The Programme works at the frontiers of research into the effects of psychoactive substances on the brain.
 By utilising the latest neuroimaging technology we unveil the neural mechanisms by which psychedelics produce their profound effects on consciousness, and open up new avenues of treatment for physical and mental conditions.

-Recent studies carried out through the Beckley-Imperial collaboration have yielded ground-breaking insights in the mechanisms of action of psychedelic drugs (e.g. psilocybin and MDMA) using a variety of neuro-imaging techniques, including functional magnetic resonance imaging (fMRI) and magnetoencephalogram (MEG).
-This research has received widespread media coverage and raised the profile of psychedelics as potential therapeutics.
+Recent studies carried out through the collaboration with Prof. Nutt have yielded ground-breaking insights in the mechanisms of action of psychedelic drugs (e.g. psilocybin and MDMA) using a variety of neuro-imaging techniques, including functional magnetic resonance imaging (fMRI) and magnetoencephalogram (MEG).
+This research has received widespread media coverage and raised the profile of psychedelics as potentially valuable therapeutic compounds.
 Current studies that are being carried out include neuroimaging studies and analyses with MDMA and psilocybin.
 The Beckley-Imperial Psychopharmacological Research Programme is now starting with a breakthrough series of brain-imaging studies utilising LSD.

 Neural correlates of the psychedelic state as determined by fMRI studies with psilocybin. - Carhart-Harris R.L. et al (PNAS, Jan.
 2012)